MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Get-TransportRulePredicate.md

 This example returns a summary list of all predicates that have Attachment in the name.

-For more information about how to work with the output of a command, see Working with command output.
+For more information about how to work with the output of a command, see Working with command output (https://technet.microsoft.com/library/bb123533.aspx).

 ## PARAMETERS